DDNStorage/LustrePerfMon/doc/ESMON_User_Manual_Raw_en.md

   - **infiniband** —This option determines whether to enable Infiniband metrics collection on this LustrePerfMon agent.
 Default value: **false**.
   - **lustre_mds** — Define whether to enable (**true**) or disable (**false**) metrics collection of Lustre MDS.
 Default value: **true**.
   - **lustre_oss** — Define whether to enable (**true**) or disable (**false**) metrics collection of Lustre OSS.
 Default value: **true**.
-  -  **sfas** — This list includes the information of DDN SFAs on this LustrePerfMon agent.
+  -  **sfas** — This list includes the information of SFAs on this LustrePerfMon agent.
     - **controller0_host** — This option is the hostname/IP of the controller 0 of this SFA.
 Default value: **controller0_host**.
     - **controller****1_host** — This option is the hostname/IP of the controller 1 of this SFA.
 Default value: **controller1_host**.
     - **Name** —This option is the unique name of this controller.
 This value will be used as the value of "fqdn" tag for metrics of this SFA.
 Thus, two SFAs shouldn't have the same **name**.